A confidential space to explore the thoughts, feelings and challenges in your life.

 Therapy unfolds in a gentle and accommodating way and moves at a pace that you, the client, decides.
 In the journey we create together, particularly difficult or painful subjects are brought into conscious awareness only when you are ready to do so.

-What is Psychodynamic Counselling?
+What is Psychodynamic Therapy?

 What conditions can it help?